smdahlen/smdahlen.github.com/source/_posts/2013-03-18-setup-node-dot-js-servers-within-a-load-balanced-configuration.markdown

 - **Setup Grunt.js build system.** To test changes during development, I setup an automated watch and reload workflow using [Grunt][16].
-When files change in the *app/* directory, I reload the browser window with the [LiveReload][17] Chrome extension.
+When files change in the *app/* directory, I automatically reload the browser window with the [LiveReload][17] Chrome extension.
 When javascript files change in the */* or *lib/* directories, I restart the Node.js server using Upstart.
 Additionally, I also lint both css and javascript files when changes occur.
-To kickoff this workflow, I simply run *grunt* in the root directory.
+To kickoff this workflow, I run *grunt* in the root directory.

   I also used Grunt to optimize static assets.
 The *grunt-contrib-requirejs* plugin uses require.js's [optimizer][18] to concatnate and minify javascript.